nelsonjchen/speedtest-rs/README.md

   * A `latency.txt` is downloaded from the "directory" where the file of the `url` element is located.
 This is timed and three samples are made and then averaged.
 Samples that aren't `200` or `test=test` will have a sample of "1 hour" recorded.
 I think this is just a sentinel to say "don't use this server".
   * TCP version just uses some `PING` and `PONG`.
 (TODO)
 1. Download and time GETs for `[350, 500, 750, 1000, 1500, 2000, 2500, 3000, 3500, 4000]` with `random(size)x(size).jpg`, like `/random350x350.jpg` from the fastest server.
-  * All this is put into a queue with a capacity of 6 handled by two threads producing and consuming the queue.
+  * All this is each put into a queue four times with a capacity of 6 handled by two threads producing and consuming the queue.
 Each download is launched in its own thread.
 Smaller downloads must complete before the queue is advanced.
 If the test has already been running for more than 10 seconds, then the larger files downloads are not initiated.
 When all the downloads are complete, the resulting time is taken. *Trivia: Each dot in the original `speedtest-cli` is a file download that in the beginning has started and at the latter half is when the downloads are complete which is also when the trickling starts happening*
 1. The Download speed is calculated from the sum of all the files and the time to took to download 6 files at a time in parallel from the list.
 1. Upload and time POSTs for `[250000(25 times), 500000(25 times)]` where bytes of a rolling `0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZ` cycled to the desired size is posted as a request with that `data`.
 This is timed.
 It is posted that `url` that is in the server configuration.
   * Similar operation with a queue and all that stuff to the downloads above.
 Also note the 10 second limit as well.